 Cumming’s book is an important and powerful testament.
-Those early experiences of self discovery is where so many of us gave into the feelings of shame about who we are.
+Those early experiences of self-discovery are where so many of us gave in to the feelings of shame about who we are.
 When I first discovered my attraction to men, the first time I masturbated at 14, I felt I had discovered something wonderful and new.
 But I quickly began to understand how the world felt about homosexuality, reading the few books available to me in 1971.
 I soon felt deeply ashamed about what books described as an ugly and sick part of me.

 I learned early on that my attraction to men would not be welcomed by my family or the broader community.
 I needed to hide my attraction to men because it was seen a deviant and sick.
 I love the fact that Cumming’s was able to “say no to shame” at such a young age.
 When I was 14 I was made to feel like my attraction to men was a sickness that would lead me to a life of sexual deviancy and tawdry sex with men in public bathrooms and parks.
 It had me try to pack away my sexuality, never to be disclosed.

 Yet I did venture out with men beginning when I was fourteen.
-And that venturing out began an emotional dissonance that went on for years: driven to be with men, and deeply ashamed and homophobic about my attraction to men.
+And that venturing out began an emotional dissonance that went on for years: driven to be with men while deeply ashamed and homophobic about my attraction to men.
 That basic internal fight continued until I was in my mid 50’s, unresolved.

 One of the large differences with men of my generation is between those who came out and those that went into the closet.
 The men who came out young often rejected shame early.
 The men who went underground about their sexuality gave into shame and homophobia.
 Even today shame continues.
 When I see a man on an app like Grindr or Scruff with a headless torso picture and the word, ‘discrete’, in their profile, I think it is a sad testament to how gay men are made to feel ashamed.
 The word, discrete, implies a man who is deeply homophobic and ashamed of who they are.
 Any tryst with them would be quick, one and done.
 Not something that might lead to something deeper and out in the world.